thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Toggles should not depend on each other.
 Avoid the situation where to turn a feature on, we have to turn toggle X on, toggle Y off and toggle Z on again.
 It is extremely difficult to reason about such a situation.
 It introduces a testing headache (or should I say hangover).
 As a consequence, always have one feature, one toggle.

 Toggles introduce branching logic.
 Branching logic needs to be tested.
 Therefore, we have to run our automated tests against our application with both the feature on and off.
-On the other hand, manual exploratory testing should only happen against the next situation that will happen in production.
+On the other hand, in most situations, manual exploratory testing should only happen against the next situation that will happen in production.
 If the toggle will be on in production, exploratory testing should happen with the toggle turned on.
+But as [Lisi Hocke](https://twitter.com/lisihocke) rightfully commented: it depends!
+If we want to have information about the production situation, yes, manual exploratory testing should happen with the toggle on.
+However, if we want to know how things behave in the case we turn the toggle off, are there no side effects, then manual exploratory testing should happen with the toggle off.

 Branching logic also means introducing code complexity.
 Code complexity means maintenance burden.
 There are many ways we can implement a toggle.
 Not all of them are good.
 [Pete Hodgson](https://twitter.com/ph1) suggests in his article Feature Toggles different maintainable [implementation techniques](https://martinfowler.com/articles/feature-toggles.html#ImplementationTechniques).